franky-cast/logisitc-regression-model/README.md

 # logisitc-regression-model

-This program is training a logistic regression model to predict the sentiment (positive or negative) of customer reviews.
-It first imports several libraries such as pandas, sklearn, and nltk, which are used for various tasks including data manipulation, feature extraction, and natural language processing.
-The program then defines several functions:
+Logistic regression model that predicts the sentiment (positive or negative) of customer reviews.
+First imports several libraries such as pandas, sklearn, and nltk, which are used for various tasks including data manipulation, feature extraction, and natural language processing.
+Afterwards, defines several functions:

 "clean(document)" preprocesses a given text by lowercasing it, eliminating contractions, spell-checking, tokenizing, and removing stop words.